Green Hydrogen in Natural Gas Pipelines: Decarbonization Solution or Pipe Dream?

 In California, where a growing number of cities and counties are banning natural gas in new buildings, environmental groups pushing for a similar statewide mandate worry that Southern California Gas is using the promise of green hydrogen to secure future natural gas infrastructure investments.

-The state’s biggest natural gas utility is under state regulator investigation into its use of ratepayer funds for anti-electrification advocacy, and its proposals to meet the state’s carbon-free by 2045 mandates through alternatives such as green hydrogen and biogas have been challenged as highly unlikely to grow to a scale needed to replace fossil fuels.
+The state’s biggest natural-gas utility is under state regulator investigation into its use of ratepayer funds for anti-electrification advocacy, and its proposals to meet the state’s carbon-free by 2045 mandates through alternatives such as green hydrogen and biogas have been challenged as highly unlikely to grow to a scale needed to replace fossil fuels.

-The carbon reductions to come from blending 15 to 20 percent hydrogen in natural gas pipelines may be relatively minimal, said Jeffrey Rissman, industry program director at the climate policy think tank Energy Innovation.
-At the same time, “Increasing the market for green hydrogen might help drive down costs by incentivizing R&D and achieving returns to scale."
+The carbon reductions to come from blending 15 to 20 percent hydrogen in natural-gas pipelines may be relatively minimal, said Jeffrey Rissman, industry program director at the climate policy think tank Energy Innovation.
+At the same time, he said, “Increasing the market for green hydrogen might help drive down costs by incentivizing [research and development] and achieving returns to scale."

-National Grid operates both electricity and gas networks across the U.S. Northeast.
-But its gas pipelines deliver between two to four times the amount of energy as its electricity transmission and distribution networks do on any given day, with wintertime driving the biggest demand for heating, said Don Chahbazpour, National Grid’s ‘future of heat’ regulatory strategy director.
+National Grid operates electricity and gas networks across the U.S. Northeast.
+But its gas pipelines deliver between two to four times the amount of energy as its electricity transmission and distribution networks do on any given day, with wintertime driving the biggest demand for heating, said Don Chahbazpour, National Grid’s "future of heat" regulatory strategy director.

 “Decarbonizing heat is very challenging to do, especially in areas that we serve — New York City, Boston — with a lot of old buildings,” he said.
 “When you do electrify heat, the questions become much thornier.”